 - If multiple audobooks or audio magazines are downloaded from BARD, you can access each item on the flash drive by finding the bookshelf on the player.
 Here are Bookshelf instructions.

-- BARD Mobile app for iPad and iPhone: There is an app that can be downloaded from Apple's app store or from iTunes.
+- BARD Mobile app for iPad, iPhone, iPod Touch: There is an app that can be downloaded from Apple's app store or from iTunes.
+It is compatible with Apple mobile devices that have version 4.3 or higher of the iOS operating system.
 Before a person can use this app:

 The 1996 Chafee Amendment to the U.S. Copyright Act governs NLS materials.
 The NLS audiobooks provided by TBBC are encrypted for copyright protection and are available only to registered TBBC members.
 They will play only on the no-cost NLS audiobook players provided by TBBC or on other NLS-authorized devicesthat a patron can purchase.The TBBC equipment and audiobooks must only be used with registered TBBC members.